 It is the responsibility of each student to be familiar with the graduation requirements of the program in which they are enrolled.

-The Continuing Education Application for Graduation form as well as the official Adult Criminal Record Search and Child Abuse Registry Search documents must be submitted to the University of Manitoba Extended Education prior to the completion of your last course.
-The Official Adult Criminal Record Search and the Child Abuse Registry Search are required as a condition of graduation from the program and must accompany the Application for Graduation.
+The Continuing Education Application for Graduation form as well as the official Vulnerable Sector Search and Child Abuse Registry Search documents must be submitted to the University of Manitoba Extended Education prior to the completion of your last course.
+The Official Vulnerable Sector Search and the Child Abuse Registry Search are required as a condition of graduation from the program and must accompany the Application for Graduation.
 Information on how to acquire these documents can be accessed here or will be sent to you when you register for the program.
 If you did not identify a history of criminal behaviour on the self-declaration form and you have a criminal record, your graduation date will be postponed until the situation is resolved.

 Applied Counselling Certificate students are now eligible to become mebers of the Canadian Professional Counsellors Association (CPCA).
 The original inclusive Counselling Association for Psychological Counsellors in Canada.